Thermal paste is a highly conductive chemical that transfers heat from the CPU to the cooler to keep it cool.

 What Thermal Paste Do You Need for a New CPU?

-You need a brand new thermal paste for a new CPU.
+It would help to have a new thermal paste for a new CPU.
 CPU paste is available in different things and amounts, such as thermal paste injections and thermal paste boxes.
 You will only need a small thermal paste injection because it would be enough for four CPUs.
 But if you are a technician, then get more.

 Thermal paste injections are the best whether you want to change the paste yourself or ask someone to help you.
 They provide the most convenient way to apply thermal paste on your new CPU.
 They also have a cap just in case you accidentally inject the paste when keeping the injection.

 On the other hand, we have thermal paste boxes.
-They are not as convenient as injections, but better than nothing.
+They are less convenient than injections but better than nothing.
 You must use some tool to fetch the paste from the small box and place it on your new CPU’s IHS.
 No matter what, keep both out of the reach of children.

 How Often Should You Replace Thermal Paste?

 You should replace the thermal paste only when you need to replace your old CPU with a new one or when you want to remove the CPU cooler.
-In both cases, replacing the thermal paste on your computer’s processor becomes mandatory.
+Replacing the thermal paste on your computer’s processor becomes mandatory.
 If you don’t, the old paste will have air bubbles.

 The air is a poor conductor of heat.
 As a result, these air bubbles will not transfer the heat from your CPU IHS to the cooler’s heatsink.
 They will also trap the heat inside.
 Both of these phenomena will lead to an overheated computer processor.
 Your computer will also be at risk of frying.